xbeat/Machine-Learning/README.md

 P-value is a fundamental concept in statistical hypothesis testing.
 It represents the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.
 In data science, p-values help determine the statistical significance of findings.

+## Pandas Library!
+Key Methods for Data Science

+Introduction to Pandas

+Pandas is a powerful Python library for data manipulation and analysis.
+It provides data structures and functions to efficiently handle structured data, making it an essential tool for data scientists and analysts.

 ## Sine and Cosine Functions in Data Analysis Time Series, Harmonic Analysis, and Signal Processing in Python

 Introduction to Sine and Cosine Functions in Data Analysis